 Understanding the Need for Social Anxiety Support in Addiction Treatment

-Did you know that people with social anxiety disorder have a high risk of developing substance abuse problems?
+Did you know that people with social anxiety disorder have a high risk of developing substance use problems?
 You may have noticed that a few drinks tend to loosen you up a little.
 Alcohol counteracts your inhibitions.
 Cocaine boosts your energy levels and gives you a false sense of self-confidence.

 Developing a dependency is easy.
 Before long, you don’t trust yourself to do anything without the drug in your system.
 You don’t want to quit.
 But now it’s creating other problems, and you know you have to stop using.